Chocolate Chip Granola Bars

 Use good honey – WOW does honey vary tremendously in quality.
 Try to stay away from the cheap stuff that comes in a plastic bear bottle, and instead select a raw, unfiltered honey.
 The flavor will be a million times better.
 Orange blossom, wildflower, Acacia, and Tupelo are some of my favorite types.

 Press down very firmly – In order for the bars to hold their shape after baking, you will really need to press the oat mixture firmly into the baking sheet.
 The flat bottom of a metal measuring cup is a good tool for this.
+This is essential for both crispy and chewy granola bars.

 Don’t go too dark with the chocolate – I enjoy dark chocolate, and technically you could swap in whatever darkness of chocolate you prefer here, but I recommend using semisweet chips for this recipe.
 Their subtle sweetness goes perfectly with the rest of the bite, and darker chocolate will come off as too bitter.